craftingcity/The-Known-World/Underdark Encounters.md

 - A colony of [Troglodyte]()
 # Kings Highway / Deep
 - A group of Drow transporting goods and or prisioners using a giant fucking beetle
+- A group of Drow on a hunt with some beasties
 - A group of Mind Flayers transporting a [Brain Gorger](https://www.5esrd.com/database/creature/brain-gorger/)
 - A clan of [Caulborn](https://www.5esrd.com/database/creature/caulborn/), gathering for feast of mushroom and wormrock